qrzn/qrzn.github.io/index.md

 Enjoy my little corner of the Internet; I try to keep things simple, yet neat looking.

+Can you find all the hidden occultic signs and secret lore hidden deep within?

 ### Things of Interest on this Page

 * [Reading List](/reading.html) &mdash; Books I consider worth reading by most students